TheMattWang/Negation-Origin-Tracing/README.md

 3. Run causal interventions on top layers
 4. Generate interpretation report

+**🔄 Resume from Checkpoint:** If your experiment is interrupted (e.g., Colab disconnect), simply re-run the same command.
+The script will automatically skip completed experiments and continue from where it left off.
+See [`RESUME_GUIDE.md`](RESUME_GUIDE.md) for details.

 ### Automated Layer Search

 Search across all layers to find where negation is represented: